 All applicants must meet low- or moderate-income limits, which are adjusted for family size.
 Total annual household gross income, for all household members, must not exceed eighty percent (80%) income limits, as defined by adjusted income limits for Puerto Rico.
-See HUD Modified Income Limits for CDBG-DR Puerto Rico3 as well as Impact to Demographics in the Action Plan, as amended.
+See HUD Modified Income Limits for CDBG-DR Puerto Rico3.
 These income limits apply to all municipalities in Puerto Rico.